nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - the `-c` flag will filter properties that have **at least one** of the specified `;`-separated characteristics rather than all.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-See above for more information regarding the `-c` and `-fuzzy` flags.
+Please see the tips above for more information regarding the `-c` and `-fuzzy` flags.
 </div>

 Examples:<br>